 - Clean out your trunk.
 Studies conducted by the U.S. Department of Energy found that your fuel consumption will be up to 2% higher if you drive around with an extra 100 pounds in your car’s trunk.
 So, for example, if you have a 15 gallon gas tank in your car that you fill up once a week, that extra 2% in fuel costs can add $50 onto the roughly $2,500 that you spend on fuel per year (assuming $3.50 per gallon gasoline).
 Instead, you could save money this money if you’d just stop carrying around needless gear and added weight in your car’s trunk.

 - Use gas reward credit card.
-You can earn up to a 5% rebate at certain national gas station chains in rotating categories by using a credit card like the Chase Freedom Visa when you fill up.
+You can earn up to a 5% rebate at certain national gas station chains in rotating categories by using a credit card like the Chase Freedom when you fill up.
 Make sure you enroll each quarter to be eligible and note that the 5 percent is earned on purchases up to maximum quarterly spend.
+Plus the Chase Freedom card has no annual fee.
 While many of these credit cards have high interest rates, the savings or rebates may be well worth your time and effort in gas savings if you pay your credit card bills off every month instead of letting your balances carry over and accrue interest.
 The best credit cards can help you earn a rebate on your gas costs.

 - Carefully pick the day you fill up.
 I used to work at a gas station, and one of the tips that I learned was to not fill up your car while the fuel truck is there replenishing the gas station’s fuel tanks.
 Pumping in the new gas stirs up any sediment in the station’s large tanks and can be transferred to your car while you are filling up.
 Timing can also save you money on changing gas prices.
 Many gas station owners change their prices on Thursday mornings by 10AM.
 Beat the deadline if you think prices are rising, as they often do heading into the weekend when more people are on the road.